 Results and Discussion

+“While Table 1 and Table 2 are informative, visual aids (graphs, bar charts, or trend lines) could better illustrate key findings, such as:

+The comparative effectiveness of different residue management techniques.

+The economic viability of different treatments in a clearer manner.”

 3.1 Effect of rice crop residue management techniques and nitrogen levels on nitrogen uptake

 The calculated mean data related to nitrogen uptake of sorghum at harvest as affected by rice crop residue management techniques and nitrogen levels have been summarized and presented in Table 1 and Fig 1.
 The interaction effect of rice crop residue management techniques and nitrogen levels on nitrogen uptake was found to be non-significant.